This post may contain affiliate links. Please read our disclosure policy.

 Salisbury steak is an American staple that has ground beef patties paired with a rich brown gravy.
 It’s been around since the late 1800s when Dr. James Salisbury invented it.
 He was a big fan of meat, and I think we’re all glad he dreamed up this recipe!

 My version is made totally from scratch.
-It’s an inexpensive skillet meal and so simple to make.
+It’s an inexpensive skillet meal and so simple.
 Picky eaters love it as well.
 It was actually one of the first meals I learned how to cook all by myself after college!
-You’ll never go back to the stuff from the frozen foods aisle after trying my version.
+You’ll never go back to the stuff from the frozen foods aisle after trying mine.

 For the patties